maxmatkovski/Neural-Network/README.md

 #### shape error
 - in dot product len(element1[1]) must == len(element2[0])
 - to fix this we need to transpose (swap rows and columns)

+#### Activation Functions
+- Step function
+- Sigmoid function (0 or 1 output)
+        - more granular than the step function
+- ReLu (Rectified Linear Unit)
+        - it's faster than sigmoid
+- do a deep dive on why activation functions are unique and the power they add to none linearity

+#### softmax

+exponentiation
+what is eulers number?
+normalization